 Full membership is open to: medical doctors, scientists, pharmacists, statisticians & data specialists, nurses, patient advocates, young oncologists in training, and some other eligible healthcare professionals.
 Student membership is open to medical and basic science students.
 The Membership Committee defines the criteria for the different kinds of categories of Full Members, approved by the ESMO Executive Board.

 All medical doctors working in the oncology field or with an interest in oncology.

 All scientists working in the oncology field or with an interest in oncology.

 Data specialists and statisticians working in healthcare or research with an interest and educational background in oncology and/or science.

 All qualified nurses working in the oncology field.

 Advocates working for a recognised Patient Advocacy Groups are eligible for membership – must provide their updated CV in English and a letter from the Patient Advocacy Group they represent confirming their involvement.

 If you are a qualified healthcare professional with an interest and educational background in oncology and/or science, but do not fall in to one of the above groups, you may still be eligible for membership.
 When applying for membership you will need to submit your CV in English for the Membership Committee to review your application.

 Undergraduate medical and science students doing their first degree and interested in oncology are welcome to join the society.
-Membership is free and provides online access only to ESMO benefits.
+Membership is free.
 Student Members do not have voting rights.